sourabhbhavsar/Java_CommandLine_Calculator_Project/README.md

 - Sample 4 "let(a, 5, add(a, a))"	  =>  10
 - Sample 5 "let(a, 5, let(b, mult(a, 10), add(b, a)))"	 =>  55
 - Sample 6 "let(a, let(b, 10, add(b, b)), let(b, 20, add(a, b))"  =>  40

+## Assumptions
+- Identifiers created in the let command can only be between a to z (small case).
+This gives total 26 variables at the maximum.